-- 3. Lower the brake pedal down to the foot wells and remove the reinstallable rivet from the CVT cut-out in the foot well. - 4.
-Remove the cap screws from the CVT cover and remove the cover accounting for two alignment pins. - 5.
-Remove the nut securing the movable drive face to the clutch shaft; then remove the movable drive face assembly being careful not to let the rollers fall out.
+2. Slide the auxiliary brake pedal part way off the pivot stud but do not remove; then remove the cap screws from the V-belt housing and remove the cover.
+Account for two alignment pins and a gasket.

+3. Remove the nut securing the movable drive face to the clutch shaft; then remove the movable drive face assembly being careful not to let the roller fall out.
 Account for a bushing.

-6. Thread a cap screw from the V-belt cover into the driven pulley fixed face and push the movable face open allowing the V-belt to drop down between the pulley faces approximately 3/4 in.
+4. Thread a cap screw from the V-belt cover into the driven pulley fixed face and push the movable face open allowing the V-belt to drop down between the pulley faces approximately 3/4 in.

-7. Pinching the V-belt together in front of the driven pulley, pull it forward and outward off the clutch shaft; then remove it from the driven pulley.
+5. Pinching the V-belt together in front of the driven pulley, pull it forward and outward off the clutch shaft; then remove it from the driven pulley.

-8. Inspect the faces of the drive and driven pulleys for scoring, pitting, cracks, or grooving; then clean any dirt and debris from the V-belt housing and cover.
+6. Inspect the faces of the drive and driven pulleys for scoring, pitting, cracks, or grooving; then clean any dirt and debris from the V-belt housing and cover.

-1. Place the V-belt onto the driven pulley making sure the arrows on the belt point in the direction of rotation; then pinch the belt together in front of the driven pulley and place it over the clutch shaft.
+1. Place the V-belt onto the driven pulley making sure the arrows point in the direction of rotation; then pinch the belt together in front of the driven pulley and place it over the clutch shaft.